Automattic/jetpack/projects/plugins/jetpack/to-test.md

 We've updated Jetpack's [Lazy Images feature](https://jetpack.com/support/lazy-images/) to be compatible with a recent Safari browser update which enables native lazy loading of images by default.
 To test, try the following:

 - Make sure you are using Safari version 15.4 or later to test with.
+If you have an iPhone or iPad running iOS 15.4+, this will be the perfect place to test that change.
 - On a Jetpack connected site, check that Lazy Images are toggled on in: Jetpack → Settings → Performance
 - Create a test post/page with a gallery block.
 Add enough images for multiple rows and so that you will need to scroll down the page to view all the images (you could also use a spacer block above the gallery).
 - In Safari, view your created gallery at multiple viewport widths.
 Refresh the page a few times and make sure that when you are scrolling down to lazily load images, all of the images load.